 The event included special guests such as: The legendary research journalist Jeta Xharra from the Balkan Investigative Network (BIRN) and Kallxo.com; the honorable Mr. Hajrulla Çeku, the Minister of Culture, Youth and Sports (MYCS) of Kosova; the veteran of youth-related activities, Nermin Mahmuti, Executive Director of the Community Development Fund (CDF) Kosovo; and Blerim Muhaxhiri, the General Director of Dukagjini Publishing House.
 All of the guests listened as the Young Leaders made their case, and then provided valuable insights from their own experience, as to how to make their cases even stronger.

-The Solidarity Action Day is organized by the SAME Network and is part of a large-scale movement in Europe, where on this day, pupils get the chance to exercise a job of their choice instead of going to school.
+The Solidarity Action Day is organized by the SAME Network and is part of a large-scale movement in Europe, where on this day, pupils get the chance to exercise a job of their choice.
 Their salaries are used to support youth-related projects in the whole world.
 The concept of the Solidarity Action Day goes back to 1963 in Sweden, when a group of young people launched ‘en dag för Dag’.
 This day was held in memory of the Swedish Secretary-General of the United Nations Dag Hammarskjöld, who was killed in a plane crash on his way to a ceasefire negotiation in Congo.
 In central Europe, the German organisation Schüler Helfen Leben was also spreading the Solidarity Action Day idea, after launching its own Solidarity Action Day in 1998.
 They brought the idea to South Eastern Europe.
 Unija Srednjoškolaca Srbije held its first Solidarity Action Day in 2010 in Serbia, followed by Asocijacija Srednjoškolaca u Bosni i Hercegovini in 2016 in Bosnia and Herzegovina, and Unija Srednjoškolaca Crne Gora in 2017 in Montenegro.

 The Youth Leaders Academy will prepare 41 young leaders for the first Solidarity Action Day event in Kosovo, scheduled for June 2023.